 Question and Answers relating to JigsawPlus

 Across the School and JigsawPlus we have a number of BCBAs (Board Certified Behaviour Analysts).
-All of our staff work through rigorous training programmes and we have around 30 certified behaviour analysts with the CABAS® Board working across the School and JigsawPlus.
-In addition we have regular visiting CABAS® Consultants including Senior Behaviour Analysts and Research Scientists plus a Therapy Team based at the School consisting of two Occupational Therapists and two Speech & Language Therapists.
-See our careers and staff page for more info.
+All of our staff work through rigorous training programmes and we have a number of certified behaviour analysts with the CABAS® Board working across the School and JigsawPlus.
+In addition we have regular visiting CABAS® consultants including senior behaviour analysts and research scientists plus a therapy team based at the School consisting of Occupational Therapists and Speech & Language Therapists.

 We accept referrals from parents, carers, Local Authorities, Health and Social Services.
 You can download a sample admissions process flow chart to see a general overview from our Admissions pages here on this website.